DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Parameters

 -   `UNIT1`: The first unit to measure combat range from.
--   `UNIT2`: The second unit to measure combat range to.
+-   `UNIT2_TIPO`: The second unit to measure combat range to, and an optional type.
+Provide as a string in the format "unit2, tipo". `tipo` can be `1` for default/melee range, or `2` for caster range.
+Defaults to `1`.

 #### Returns `NUMBER`